Circle Limit III: Symmetry

 For example, the angle at the back of the right fin is 90° (where four fins meet), but at the back of the much smaller left fin it is 120° (where three fins meet).

 Printing details

 The fish in Circle Limit III are depicted in four colors, allowing each string of fish to have a single color and each two adjacent fish to have different colors.
 Together with the black ink used to outline the fish, the overall woodcut has five colors.
 It is printed from five wood blocks, each of which provides one of the colors within a quarter of the disk, for a total of 20 impressions.
 The diameter of the outer circle, as printed, is 41.5 cm.

 Exhibits

-As well as being included in the collection of the Escher Museum in The Hague, there is a copy of Circle Limit III in the collection of the National Gallery of Canada.
+As well as being included in the collection of the Escher Museum in The Hague, copies of Circle Limit III are included in the collections of the National Gallery of Art and the National Gallery of Canada.